Adaptive In-Context Learning with Large Language Models for Bundle Generation

 \subsection{LLMs for Recommendation}

 The remarkable achievements of LLMs have led to their widespread adoption for more effective recommendation~\cite{wu2023survey,zhang2023chatgpt,harte2023leveraging}.
-To align LLMs for recommendation, many works adopt \textit{in-context learning} (ICL) to give the model context with examples or prompts relevant to the specific task.
-For instance, Zhai et al.~\cite{zhai2023knowledge} transform knowledge graphs into knowledge prompts to enrich the semantic features of items for more explainable recommendation.
+Many works adopt \textit{in-context learning} (ICL) to align LLMs for recommendation.
+For instance, Zhai et al.~\cite{zhai2023knowledge} transform knowledge graphs into knowledge prompts for more explainable recommendation.
 Other studies~\cite{dai2023uncovering,sanner2023large,he2023large} highlight ChatGPT's potential to mitigate the cold start issue and provide explainable recommendations.
-Besides, The other line of research exploits \textit{fune-tuning} (FT) to align LLMs for recommendation, that is, the model is further trained on a smaller dataset specific to a particular task.
-For example, TallRec~\cite{bao2023tallrec}, PALR~\cite{yin2023heterogeneous}, and InstructRec~\cite{zhang2023recommendation} are effective tuning frameworks to fine-tune LLMs (i.e., LLaMA-7B and 3BFlan-T5-XL) for alignment with recommendation.
-HKFR~\cite{chen2023palr} combines recommendation tasks and heterogeneous knowledge to fine-tune ChatGLM-6B for more effective recommendation.

-The methods above demonstrate the efficacy of LLMs for better recommendation.
-However, they are all designed for individual item recommendation.
+Another line of research exploits \textit{parameter-efficient fune-tuning} (PEFT) to align LLMs for recommendation, such as TallRec~\cite{bao2023tallrec}, PALR~\cite{yin2023heterogeneous}, InstructRec~\cite{zhang2023recommendation}, and HKFR~\cite{chen2023palr}.
+Despite the effectiveness of these LLM-based methods, they are all designed for individual item recommendation.
 On the contrary, our study attempts to leverage the capability of LLMs through ICL for personalized bundle (a set of associated items) generation and underlying intent reasoning.
 Instead of using randomly sampled few-shot examples~\cite{sanner2023large}, we employ the retrieval augmented generation to retrieve the dataset and identify the most correlated neighbor sessions.
 On this basis, we create demonstrations via the proposed self-correction and auto-feedback strategies.
-This process empowers ChatGPT to extract customized and dynamic lessons from neighboring sessions, ultimately leading to enhanced performance in the test session.
+This process empowers LLMs to take customized and adaptive lessons from neighboring sessions, ultimately leading to enhanced performance in the test session.